MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Introduction

-To tackle this issue, in this paper, we propose Multi-Warping GAN for generating caricatures from face photos with a focus on generating various exaggeration styles.
-Multi-Warping GAN consists of a style network and a geometric network.
-The style network is trained to render images with different texture and coloring styles, while the geometric network learns the exaggeration in the landmark space and warps images accordingly.
+To tackle this issue, in this paper, we propose Multi-Warping GAN for generating caricatures from face photos with a focus on generating various geometric exaggerations.
+It is a GAN-based framework to generate caricatures with multiple exaggerations by applying Multiple Warping styles to face images, and is thus called Multi-Warping GAN (MW-GAN). \hou{To allow for the diversity of both texture and geometric exaggeration styles, MW-GAN is designed to have a style network and a geometric network.} The style network is trained to render images with different texture and coloring styles, while the geometric network learns the exaggeration in the landmark space and warps images accordingly.
 In both networks, we propose to use latent codes to control the texture and exaggeration styles respectively.
 The diversity is achieved by random sampling of the latent codes or extracting them from sample caricatures.
-To correlate the latent codes with meaningful texture styles and shape exaggerations, we propose a dual way architecture, i.e. to simultaneously translate photos into caricatures and caricatures into photos, with the aim to provide more supervision on the latent code.
+To correlate the latent codes with meaningful texture styles and shape exaggerations, we propose a dual way architecture, which simultaneously translates photos into caricatures and caricatures into photos, with the aim to provide more supervision on the latent code.
 With the dual way design, cycle consistency loss on latent code can be introduced.
-This allows us to not only get more meaningful latent codes, but also to get better generation results compared with using the single way design.
+This allows us to not only get more meaningful latent codes, but also obtain better generation results compared with using the single way design. \hou{Besides, compared with \cite{warpGAN} and \cite{cariGANs}, our method supports multiple exaggeration styles for the same input photo.}

-In addition to diversity, another challenge is the identity preservation in generated caricatures.
-Observing that caricaturization involves both style translation and shape deformation, to preserve the identity of the subject in the input photo, we deploy identity recognition loss in both image space and landmark space when training the networks, which leads to remarkable improvement in the quality of the generated caricatures.
+In addition to diversity, another challenge is the identity preservation in generated caricatures. \hou{Previously, Shi et al.~\cite{warpGAN} have proposed to use an identity preservation loss which is defined in the image space to preserve identity.} Observing that caricaturization involves both style translation and shape deformation, to preserve the identity of the subject in the input photo, we deploy identity recognition loss in both image space and landmark space when training the networks.
+The loss in both spaces leads to remarkable quality improvement of the generated caricatures.